Paul Verlaine: Final years

 Verlaine's last years saw his descent into drug addiction, alcoholism, and poverty.
 He lived in slums and public hospitals, and spent his days drinking absinthe in Paris cafés.
 However, the people's love for his art resurrected support and brought in an income for Verlaine: his early poetry was rediscovered, his lifestyle and strange behaviour in front of crowds attracted admiration, and in 1894 he was elected France's "Prince of Poets" by his peers.

 Verlaine's poetry was admired and recognized as ground-breaking, and served as a source of inspiration to composers.
 Gabriel Fauré composed many mélodies, such as the song cycles Cinq mélodies "de Venise" and La bonne chanson, which were settings of Verlaine's poems.
 Claude Debussy set to music Clair de lune and six of the Fêtes galantes poems, forming part of the mélodie collection known as the Recueil Vasnier; he also made another setting of Clair de lune, and the poem inspired the third movement of his Suite bergamasque.
-Reynaldo Hahn set several of Verlaine's poems as did the Belgian-British composer Poldowski (daughter of Henryk Wieniawski), and German composer Anna Teichmüller.
+Reynaldo Hahn set several of Verlaine's poems as did the Belgian-British composer Poldowski (daughter of Henryk Wieniawski), German composer Anna Teichmüller, and French composer Jeanne Rivet.

 Verlaine's drug dependence and alcoholism took a toll on his life.
 He died in Paris at the age of 51 on 8 January 1896; he was buried in the Cimetière des Batignolles (he was first buried in the 20th division, but his grave was moved to the 11th division—on the roundabout, a much better location—when the Boulevard Périphérique was built).

 A bust monument to Verlaine sculpted by Rodo was erected in 1911.
 It sits in the Luxembourg Gardens in Paris.